Typically, a Journalism starting salary is $34,766 per year. This tends to improve should you decide on a school with the highest paid graduates.

 Any student who is interested in Journalism needs to check out New York University.
 Journalism majors from New York University receive an earnings boost of around 18.0% above the average earnings of journalism graduates.
-The setting in an important city is great for young people seeking out considerable possibilities for social networking, adventure, and exploration.
+New York University is among the largest schools in New York.

 It's difficult to beat Syracuse University if you wish to pursue Journalism as a major.
 Graduates of the journalism program report average early career wages of journalism and mid-career wages of $72,921.
-Syracuse, New York is an excellent location for students who enjoy the fast-paced city life.
+Want a large student body?
+This institution has over 20,000 students on campus.

 Every student pursuing a degree in Journalism has to look into St John's University - New York.
-Graduates from the Journalism degree program at St John's University - New York make 13.3% above the typical graduate in this field.
+After graduation, Journalism students typically earn around $36,573 at the beginning of their careers.
 The setting in a big city is tremendous for scholars seeking ample chances for networking, experience, and life.

 Every student who is interested in Journalism needs to check out Ithaca College.
-Soon after getting their bachelor's degree, Journalism students generally earn an average of $37,928 in the first five years of their career.
+Journalism majors from Ithaca College receive an earnings boost of about 12.3% above the average earnings of journalism graduates.
 Positioned in Ithaca, New York, Ithaca delivers a secure, suburban atmosphere for scholars.

 Hofstra University is a wonderful decision for students pursuing a Journalism degree.
 Graduates from the Journalism major at Hofstra University get 10.5% above the average graduate in this field.
 Based in Hempstead, New York, Hofstra delivers a comfortable, suburban experience for individuals.

 Every student who is interested in Journalism needs to take a look at SUNY New Paltz.
-Graduates of the journalism program state that they receive average early career earnings of journalism and mid-career earnings of $69,527.
+Students from the Journalism major at SUNY New Paltz get 5.8% above the average college graduate with the same degree.
 It is established in the suburban area of New Paltz, New York.